Delyse Ledgard RCC

 I am a cis gender, queer-identified woman.
 I am a first-generation uninvited settler to these lands from the UK 30 years ago.
 My ancestry is Europian/UK.

 Clinical Director/Counsellor/Intern Supervisor

-I have over 30 yrs experience in the counselling field and specializes in trauma work utilizing a number of approaches that work from a relational, somatic psychotherapy approach.
+I have specialized in trauma work from originally working as a social worker in child protection to training to be a psychotherapist.
+I utilize a number of approaches that work from a relational, somatic psychotherapy approach.
 I am a Certified Somatic Transformation Practitioner and incorporate Internal Family Systems into my work.
-Other influences include Gestalt, mindfulness, psychodynamic therapy.
+Other influences include Gestalt, mindfulness, and psychodynamic therapy.